2022 Summer Interns

 Who trains the interns?

-Shawn Royer (she/her) provides the teacher education training.
-Breann Royer (they/she) provides the neurodiversity, safe space, and SYO policy trainings.
-CPR training is provided by Lt.
-Kelly Key, Firefighter/Paramedic/certified instructor.
-Dr. Neolany Pelc provides the suicide awarness and prevention and mental health training.
+Shawn Royer (she/her) provides teacher education training.
+Sarah Breann Royer (they/them) provides neurodiversity, safe space, and SYO policy trainings.
+CPR training is provided by Marian University Summer Camp Programs.
+Dr. Neolany Pelc provides suicide awarness and prevention and mental health training.

 Dr. Noelany Pelc (she/her) earned her bachelor’s in Psychology and master’s in Clinical Psychology from Roosevelt University in Chicago, IL.
 During her training and post-graduation, she gained clinical experience working with women and children who were survivors of trauma and relational violence, particularly as those experiences intersected with marginalized and disenfranchised identities.
 Dr. Pelc earned her Ph.D. in Counseling Psychology from Texas Woman’s University in Denton, TX, focusing on feminist and multicultural issues.
 She gathered experience working with college counseling students, dual-diagnosis mental health concerns and cross-addiction within a residential setting, and training in psychological assessment for impaired professionals.